state303/boilerplate-infra/proxies/haproxy/README.md

 ### Memo

 - Check .env.example for your use-case.
+- Checkout submodules
-- Checkout submodules and use the ./
+- Or fuck it all and use
+  - prepare.sh for deploy
+  - update.sh for update
+- check .conf directory for configurations

 ```sh